swetanshipatel/project-documentation/pages/bigquery_connector/bq_user_guide.md

 Place the connector in the Mule flow as per the use case.
-To use the BigQuery connector in the Mule application, user must configure a global BigQuery element that is used by the Google Bigquery connector to authenticate.
+To use the BigQuery connector in the Mule application, user must configure a global BigQuery element that is used by the Google BigQuery connector to authenticate.
 The BigQuery connector provides the following global configuration.